galaxymacos/SwiftDemo/README.md

 # SwiftDemo

+## Directories:
-## Storyboard contains the projects I have done using UIKit
+1. Storyboard contains the projects I have done using UIKit
-## SwiftUI contains the projects I have done using SwiftUI
+2. SwiftUI contains the projects I have done using SwiftUI

 # Topics that I have learned
 The combine library, VFL, Webkit, image processing, view loading, UIToolbar, UIProgressView, JSON and Codable, Firebase, gestures, auto-layout, URLSession, data-binding